nephelaiio/ansible-role-kind/README.md

 The below requirements are needed on the host that executes this module.
 * Linux 64 bit OS
 * kubectl binary is available on path

+This role is compatible with arm64 distributions.
+You must gather facts before running this role for this to work as intended.

+For this role to run on apple silicon devices you **must** export the environment variable `DOCKER_HOST` to `unix:///$HOME/.docker/run/docker.sock`.
+The default `unix:///var/run/docker.sock` is not available on MacOS

 ### Ansible